nf-core/imcyto/docs/output.md

     ├── ilastik_training_params.ilp
     └── segmentation.cppipe
 ```
+**When running Mihaelas updated version the input file was called 'data' and the metadata.csv was outside in the main folder not in the data folder.
+Also what happens when you run a mix of file types in the same folder?
+In this case remember to include ROI number in the txt/tiff file name (as mcd creates multiple ROI folders and it could get confusing if you are running similarly titled mcd's and txt/tiff in same/seperate runs).**

 Providing you have installed the version of Nextflow required by the pipeline, and you either have Docker or Singularity installed and available on the `PATH`, you can then execute the pipeline on your compute infrastructure using the command below: